 NZ Diploma in Nutritional Science (Level 6)

 Please note that the Diploma in Nutritional Science is being replaced by a new qualification in 2017.
 See the main Qualifications page for further details.
-The existing diploma will be available on the March 2017 intake, but only for full time study.
-For further information please call 0800 759 0218.

 About Nutritional Science

 The focus on nutrition in the western world has heightened in recent years with such trends as escalating obesity and diabetes rates.
 There has been an enormous amount of research to show that diet has an integral part to play in the prevention and treatment of a large number of common illnesses.
 As the old saying goes, “You are what you eat”.
 This simple statement could not better sum up the fact that the tissues that make up our bodies are built on the foods that we put in the supermarket trolley.

 This qualification is offered to students who wish to become clinical nutritionists, with a core focus on holistic nutrition.
 It is designed to provide a sound working knowledge and the skills to work in a wide variety of roles or as an autonomous practitioner.

 Please note that students must complete the Certificate in Anatomy and Physiology prior to being accepted onto the nutrition course.
 For more information see the entry criteria section.

 This qualification provides core knowledge and skills for clinical practice as a Clinical Nutritionist.
 Subjects studied include: